trevorblades/react-spiral/README.md

 - law of cosines: https://courses.lumenlearning.com/suny-osalgebratrig/chapter/non-right-triangles-law-of-cosines/

 > The Law of Cosines states that the square of any side of a triangle is equal to the sum of the squares of the other two sides minus twice the product of the other two sides and the cosine of the included angle.

+Talk about how you can use well known mathematical equations to solve complex problems, if you know how to look for them.
+Break down the sequence of math principles learned at each step.
+Like how an equilateral triangle always has 60deg interior angles.
+Learning about how n-gons' sum of interior angles increases by 180deg for every additional side.
+Explain why that is (it's another triangle being added to the shape).
+Show with diagrams?